Multi-agent DRL-based Lane Change Decision Model for Cooperative Platooning in Mixed Traffic: Introduction

 \section{Introduction}

-The rapid advancement in connected automated vehicle (CAV) technologies promises significant improvements in road safety, traffic efficiency, and energy conservation \cite{Tian2018Performance}.
-These vehicles leverage vehicle-to-vehicle (V2V) communication exchanging critical data such as speed, position, and acceleration, which enables CAVs to optimize decision-making processes and follow safely and closely to each other to improve the traffic capacity and efficiency.
-Cooperative adaptive cruise control (CACC) is one of the key technologies that enhances adaptive cruise control (ACC) by cooperating with its connected preceding vehicle via V2V communication and then bring benefits in terms of individual safety, comfort, energy efficiency \cite{CACC_bef, Aerodynamic2020Kaluva, CAV_r}, and road capacity and traffic efficiency \cite{Unravelling2018Lin,Modeling2018Hao}.
+The rapid advancement in connected automated vehicle (CAV) technologies promises significant improvements in road safety, traffic efficiency, and road capacity~\cite{Tian2018Performance}.
+These vehicles leverage vehicle-to-vehicle (V2V) communication, exchanging critical data such as speed, position, and acceleration, which enables CAVs to optimize decision-making processes and follow safely and closely to each other to improve the traffic capacity and efficiency.
+Cooperative adaptive cruise control (CACC) is one of the key technologies that enhances adaptive cruise control (ACC) by cooperating with its connected preceding vehicle via V2V communication and then bringing benefits in terms of individual safety and comfort~\cite{CACC_bef, Aerodynamic2020Kaluva}, and road capacity and traffic efficiency~\cite{Unravelling2018Lin,Modeling2018Hao}.